SongminYu/render/docs/todos/actions.md

 ### Sirin

+- [ ] Check consistency of 2019 statistics at country and states level
+- [ ] compare Weijia's collection of (Wie heizt DE?) with two input tables: Scenario_HeatingSystem, Scenario_HeatingTechnology_Main at NUTS1 level --> maybe improve the input first then calibrate the model if they are too far away
 - [ ] Check first scenario results and see if further improvements are necessary
   - heating technology ban for oil, even gas
   - district heating cost calibration (check infrastructure, calibration choice among technologies)